 2.2 Experimental Details

 2.2.1.
 Technology intervention: The selected tribal blocks are predominantly characterized by marginal and small landholdings, with mono-cropping of rice during the Kharif season due to limited irrigation facilities.
-This production system leads to low farm income, nutritional insecurity, and persistent poverty among tribal households as well as vegetable cultivation in Balaghat district of Madhya Pradesh is largely small-scale, with about 52.5 per cent of farmers being smallholders, and is gradually shifting from subsistence to commercial production, focusing mainly on crops such as tomato, brinjal, chilli, and cauliflower.
+This production system leads to low farm income, nutritional insecurity, and persistent poverty among tribal households, as well as vegetable cultivation in Balaghat district of Madhya Pradesh is largely small-scale, with about 52.5 per cent of farmers being smallholders, and is gradually shifting from subsistence to commercial production, focusing mainly on crops such as tomato, brinjal, chilli, and cauliflower.
 However, vegetable farming in the region is constrained by limited technical knowledge and heavy dependence on rainfed conditions.
-To overcome these constraints and enhance the livelihood and nutritional security of tribal farmers, a location-specific intervention was implemented under the ICAR-tribal sub plant funded project (Table-1).
+To overcome these constraints and enhance the livelihood and nutritional security of tribal farmers, a location-specific intervention was implemented under the ICAR-tribal sub-plant funded project (Table 1).
 To gain in-depth insights into the local context and farming practices, various Participatory Rural Appraisal (PRA) tools were employed for baseline assessment of the study area.
 A total of 150 tribal households, comprising 50 beneficiaries from each selected block, were supported through grow bag-based vegetable cultivation using a gravitational drip irrigation system.
 The intervention was supplemented with intensive training programmes and exposure visits to strengthen farmers’ technical capacity.
-Each beneficiary was provided with a complete input package consisting of a 300-litre water tank, iron frame, drip irrigation pipeline, grow bags, enriched vermicompost, and healthy seedlings of improved vegetable varieties, namely brinjal (Utkal VNR), tomato (Saaho), chilli (Pride), and cauliflower (1522).
+Each beneficiary was provided with a complete input package consisting of a 300-litre water tank, an iron frame, a drip irrigation pipeline, grow bags, enriched vermicompost, and healthy seedlings of improved vegetable varieties, namely brinjal (Utkal VNR), tomato (Saaho), chilli (Pride), and cauliflower (1522).
 The entire system was installed under project supervision, followed by farmer orientation on system operation and maintenance.
 Regular monitoring and supervision were carried out by the project team to ensure proper implementation and adoption of the technology.
 At harvest, yield data were recorded from both the demonstration plots and the farmers’ practice plots.
 Subsequently, the cost of cultivation, net income, and cost–benefit ratio were computed.
 Finally, the average cost of cultivation, yield, and net returns of participating farmers were analyzed using appropriate statistical formulas.

 2.2.2 Data Analysis